thewca/wca-regulations/wca-regulations-2012.md

   - 9f2) All timed results, averages, and means over 10 minutes are measured and rounded to the nearest second (e.g. x.4 becomes x, x.5 becomes x+1).
   - 9f4) The result of an attempt is recorded as DNF (Did Not Finish) if the attempt is disqualified or unsolved/unfinished.
   - 9f5) The result of an attempt is recorded as DNS (Did Not Start) if the competitor is eligible for an attempt but declines it.
-  - 9f6) For 'Best of X' rounds, each competitors is allotted X attempts.
+  - 9f6) For "Best of X" rounds, each competitors is allotted X attempts.
 The best result of these attempts shall count for the competitor's ranking in the round.
-  - 9f7) For 'Best of X' rounds, a DNF or DNS is the worst possible result.
+  - 9f7) For "Best of X" rounds, a DNF or DNS is the worst possible result.
-  - 9f8) For 'Average of 5' rounds, competitors are allotted 5 attempts.
+  - 9f8) For "Average of 5" rounds, competitors are allotted 5 attempts.
 Of these 5 attempts, the best and worst attempts shall be removed, and the arithmetic mean of the remaining 3 attempts shall count for the competitor's ranking in the round.
-  - 9f9) For 'Average of 5' rounds, one DNF or DNS is permitted to count as the competitor's worst result of the round.
+  - 9f9) For "Average of 5" rounds, one DNF or DNS is permitted to count as the competitor's worst result of the round.
 If a competitor receives more than one DNF and/or DNS in the round, his average score for the round is DNF.
-  - 9f10) For 'Mean of 3' rounds competitors are allotted 3 attempts.
+  - 9f10) For "Mean of 3" rounds competitors are allotted 3 attempts.
 The arithmetic mean of the 3 attempts shall count for the competitor's ranking in the round.
-  - 9f11) For 'Mean of 3' rounds, if the competitor scores at least one DNF or DNS, his average score for the round is DNF.
+  - 9f11) For "Mean of 3" rounds, if the competitor scores at least one DNF or DNS, his average score for the round is DNF.
-  - 9f12) For 'Best of X' rounds, rankings are assessed based on the best result per competitor.
+  - 9f12) For "Best of X" rounds, rankings are assessed based on the best result per competitor.
 The following shall be used to compare results:
-    - 9f12a) For timed results, 'better' is defined as the shorter time.
+    - 9f12a) For timed results, "better" is defined as the shorter time.
-    - 9f12b) For Fewest Moves Solving, 'better' is defined as the shorter solution length.
+    - 9f12b) For Fewest Moves Solving, "better" is defined as the shorter solution length.
     - 9f12c) For Multiple Blindfolded Solving, rankings are assessed based on number of puzzles solved minus the number of puzzles not solved, where a greater difference is better.
 If the difference is less than 0, the attempt is considered unsolved (DNF).
 If competitors achieve the same result, rankings shall be assessed based on total time, where the shorter recorded time is better.
 If competitors achieve the same result and the same time, rankings shall be assessed based on the number of puzzles the competitors failed to solve, where fewer unsolved puzzles is better.
-  - 9f13) For 'Mean of 3' and 'Average of 5' rounds, rankings are assessed based on the ordering of the averages/means of the competitors, where 'better' is the shorter recorded time.
+  - 9f13) For "Mean of 3" and "Average of 5" rounds, rankings are assessed based on the ordering of the averages/means of the competitors, where "better" is the shorter recorded time.
-  - 9f14) For 'Mean of 3' and 'Average of 5' rounds where two or more competitors achieve identical average/mean results, rankings are assessed based on the best result per competitor, where 'better' is defined as the shorter time.
+  - 9f14) For "Mean of 3" and "Average of 5" rounds where two or more competitors achieve identical average/mean results, rankings are assessed based on the best result per competitor, where "better" is defined as the shorter time.
   - 9f15) Competitors who achieve the same result in a round receive and identical ranking for the round.
 - 9g) A Combined Round consists of two phases of attempts, where competitors advance to the second phase if they meet a designated cutoff during the first phase.
   - 9g2) Whether a competitor proceeds to next phase of a Combined round, must be decided by ranking (best x competitors) or by result (all competitors with a best result under x) of the first phase.